nieaowei/gateway/README.md

 - [x] Waiting to fix the problem of incomplete data on GetServiceDetail -- 2020.8.16
 - [x] Refactor DTO. - 2020.8.17
 - [ ] Add avatar upload interface. - 2020.8.18
+- [ ] Organize validator and swag documents.